Bivariate change point detection: joint detection of changes in expectation and variance: Change point detection

 \section{Change point detection}

-After rejection of the null hypothesis $C=\emptyset$ we detect change points via successive $\arg\max$ estimation, see Figure \ref{fig3}.
-We describe the estimation procedure.
-Then we state the asymptotic distribution of $J_{h,c}^{(n)}$ at a change point $c$ in Lemma \ref{lemm:jhc}, which describes the golden dartboards in Figures \ref{fig1} and \ref{fig2}.
-The result is used to infer on the effects, i.e., the strength and the type of the change, which again is used for change point interpretation in practice.
+After rejection of $\mathcal H_0$ we detect change points via successive $\arg\max$ estimation, see Figure \ref{fig3}.
+Proposition \ref{prop:jhc} below states asymptotic normality of $J_{h,c}^{(n)}$ at $c\in C$, see dartboards in Figures \ref{fig1} and \ref{fig2}.
+This facilitates inference about the effects, i.e., the strength and the type of the change, and enables interpretation in practice.

 \begin{algo} Set $\mathscr R$ as either $\mathscr C^c$, $\hat{\mathscr E}^c$ or $\mathscr S^c$ as used in the test.
 Set $\hat C_h := \emptyset$ and $\tau_h:=[h,T-h]\cap\nn$.
 While $J_{h,t}\in\mathscr R$ for any $t\in\tau_h$, update $\hat C_h$ and $\tau_h$ as follows: among all $t\in \tau_h$ for which $J_{h,t}\in\mathscr R$, choose the candidate $\hat c$ that maximizes the Euclidean distance of $J_{h,t}$, add $\hat c$ to $\hat C_h$ and delete its $h$-neighborhood $\{\hat c - h+1,\ldots,\hat c + h\}$ from $\tau_h$. \end{algo}